kanakmi/Detective-Discord/README.md

 ## Steps to contribute:

 - Drop a :star: on the Github repository (optional)<br/>
-- Search for an issue on the repo which you can sort out and get assigned to it
+- Search for an issue on the repo which you can contribute to and get it assigned to you.
+(You can also Open New Issues)
 - You can also make non-tech contributions by improving the readme or contribution guidelines files.
 - Refer <a href="https://github.com/kanakmi/Detective-Discord/blob/Version-2.0/CONTRIBUTING.md">Contribution Guidelines</a> for a detailed contribution guide.